georgehieron/ben-hamilton/src/work/bristol-city-of-smells.md

 socialImage: /images/bco_covers0_-2x.gif
 featured: true
 displayOrder: 1
-excerpt: Bristol / City of ... is a series of alternative guides to inspire its reader to explore Bristol via the senses. *Smells* is the first in the series and offers writing, places to visit and top tips for anyone equipped with a nose.
+excerpt: "*Bristol / City of ...* is a series of alternative guides to inspire its reader to explore Bristol via the senses. *Smells* is the first in the series and offers writing, places to visit and top tips for anyone equipped with a nose."
 summary: I created a brand for the series and designed this first issue.
-The aesthetic is inspired by home made zines and pamphlets, to reflect the the *on-a-budget* nature of the publication itself.
+The aesthetic is inspired by home made zines and pamphlets, to reflect the the on-a-budget nature of the publication itself.
 components:
   - type: singleImage
     fullheight: false